bmuller/fake/README.markdown

 after(finished, restart)
 ```

 Then, to deploy to staging it's as simple as running `fab -R staging deploy`.
 After the deploy (or rollback) finishes (see the [`framework.py`](fake/tasks/framework.py) file in the `tasks` folder to see the steps) then the gunicorn service would be restarted.
+To rollback a deploy to the previously deployed version, it's as simple as `fab -R staging rollback`.
+Super easy!

+See the top of the [deploy.py](fake/tasks/deploy.py) file for additional configuration options.

 ## Fabric Additions
 This section covers some of the additional functionality added to Fabric.